-Adduction is a movement of a limb toward the body in the coronal plane.
+Adduction is a movement of a limb toward the body in the coronal plane

 Rotation is the term applied to the movement of a part of the body around its long axis.

 Medial rotation is the movement that results in the anterior surface of the part facing medially.
 Lateral rotation is the movement that results in the anterior surface of the part facing laterally.

-Pronation of the forearm is a medial rotation of the forearm in such a manner that the palm of the hand faces posteriorly.
-Supination of the forearm is a lateral rotation of the forearm from the pronated position so that the palm of the hand comes to face anteriorly.
+Promotion of the forearm is a medial rotation of the forearm in such a manner that the palm of the hand faces Posteriorly Supination of the forearm is a lateral rotation of the forearm from the pronated position so that the palm of the hand comes to face anteriorly sole faces in a medial direction Eversion is the opposite movement of the foot so that the sole faces in a lateral direction

-Circumduction is the combination in sequence of the movements of flexion, extension, abduction, and adduction.
+Circumduction is the combination in sequence of the movements of flexion, extension, abduction, and adduction

-Protraction is to move forward; Retraction is to move backward (used to describe the forward and backward movement of the jaw at the temporomandibular joints).
+Protraction is to move forward;

+Retraction is to move backward

+Used to describe the forward and backward movement of the jaw at the temporomandibular joints.